Factbox - Pledges of loans to IMF after Dec 9 EU summit

-BRUSSELS European leaders want to boost the crisis-fighting resources of the International Monetary Fund (IMF) by the provision of up to 200 billion euros ($260 billion), as one of the ways to persuade markets that money invested in euro zone debt is safe.
+BRUSSELS European leaders said last week they could boost the crisis-fighting resources of the International Monetary Fund by up to 200 billion euros (167 billion pounds) as one of the ways to convince markets that money invested in euro zone debt was safe.

-The aim is for euro zone countries to provide 150 billion euros from their central banks and for other European and non-European countries to provide a further 50 billion euros.
+The 17 countries of the euro zone are to come up with 150 billion euros, while non-euro zone countries from the European Union could provide another 50 billion.
+The leaders said they expected non-European countries to contribute too.

-Mexico, which now chairs the Group of 20 heavyweight economies, is hopeful for an agreement among IMF member countries for an increase in IMF resources in the first months of 2012.
+Mexico, which now chairs the Group of 20 heavyweight economies, sees broad consensus among its member countries for an increase in IMF resources in the first months of 2012.

-EU leaders set Monday, December 19, as the deadline to decide which EU member country would contribute how much.
-Below are pledges made by various countries since Dec 9.
+EU leaders set December 19 as the deadline to decide which EU country would contribute how much.
+Below are pledges made by various countries on the IMF resource boost since Dec 9.

 EURO ZONE